 Stimulation of the vagus nerve is a medical procedure that is used to try to treat a variety of conditions.
 It can be done either manually or through electrical pulses.

 The effectiveness of vagus nerve stimulation has been tested through clinical trials.
-Consequently, the United States Food and Drug Administration (FDA) has approved its use to treat two different conditions.
+Consequently, the

 In 1997, the FDA allowed the use of vagus nerve stimulation for refractory epilepsy.